Love And R&B With John Monds: Tuesday Night Flashback

 It’s Tuesday so get ready to take a trip back in time!
-In just a few hours we’ll revisit the year 1994 on the Tuesday Night Flashback !
-Here’s just a few facts that’ll bring back some memories!
+In just a few hours we’ll revisit the year 1983 on the Tuesday Night Flashback !
+If you would like to share your memories just visit our Facebook page!

-- Boyz ll Men had two number one songs on the Billboard charts: “I’ll Make Love to You” and “On Bended Knee“

-Here’s a throwback released in 1994 from the late Luther Vandross, always remember…it’s all #LoveAndRnB!
+Here’s a throwback released in 1983 from DeBarge, always remember…it’s all #LoveAndRnB!

 Connect With Us On Social Media